Paveljolak/rtd-try2/docs/getting_started/getting_started_mini.rst

 |

 **Initial Inspection Checklist**:
-    - Verify all componenets are included and undamaged.
+    - Verify all components are included and undamaged.
+[TODO: We will add here images of all the components so users can check.]
     - Check for loose connectors or wheels.
     - Ensure the Lidar on top of the cover is undamaged.
+[ TODO: We will add video to show the checking process. ]

+..
+TODO: Create a video for the check above, also add pictures there.

 |
 ..
 TODO: Add images here.